mallgroup/mpapi-client-php/doc/ORDERS.md

 ]

 ...
-// get all orders except statuses: returned, delivered, cancelled
+// get all open orders, it means all that are not close (that is delivered, returned, cancelled) and so they can have status from blocked to shipped
 $openOrders = $orders->get()->open();

 // get all blocked orders